 From our inception through September 30, 2013, we have incurred approximately \$86.8 million in research and development expenses, of which we estimate \$81.3 million relates to our development of MYDICAR.
-We plan to increase our research and development expenses for the foreseeable future as we continue to develop MYDICAR for the treatment of systolic heart failure and our companion diagnostic, as well as, subject to the availability of additional funding, further advance the development of our other product candidates and MYDICAR for additional indications.
+We plan to increase our research and development expenses for the foreseeable future as we continue the development of MYDICAR for the treatment of systolic heart failure and other indications and to further advance the development of our other product candidates and companion diagnostic, subject to the availability of additional funding.
 Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs, in connection with our clinical trials, and costs related to acquiring and manufacturing clinical trial materials.
 We typically use our employee and infrastructure resources across multiple research and development programs.